miRTop/incubator/format/definition.md

 Please add description for each columnd/attribute

 * header:
-  * database: `##source-ontology LINK TO DATABASE` include version and link
+  * database: `##source-ontology LINK TO DATABASE` include version and link (mandatory)
   * commands used to generate the file.
 At least information about adapter removal, filtering, aligner, mirna tool.
 All of them starting like: `## CMD: `.
-Can be multiple lines starting with this tag.
+Can be multiple lines starting with this tag. (optional)
   * genome/database version used (maybe try to get from BAM file if GFF3 generated from it): `## REFERENCE:`
-  * sample names used in attribute:Expression: `## COLDATA:` separated by spaces
+  * sample names used in attribute:Expression: `## COLDATA:` separated by commas (mandatory)
   * small RNA GFF version `## VERSION: 0.9`
   * Filter tags meaning: See Filter attribute below.
 Different filter tags should be separated by `,` character.
 Example: `## FILTER: ` and example would be `## FILTER: PASS(is ok), REJECT(false positive), REJECT lowcount(rejected due to low count in data)`.
 * column1: seqID: precursor name
-* column2: source: databases (lower case) used for the annotation (miRBase, mirDBgene,tRNA...etc): https://github.com/miRTop/incubator/issues/13.
+* column2: source: databases (lower case) used for the annotation (miRBase, mirgeneDB,tRNA...etc): https://github.com/miRTop/incubator/issues/13.
 With the version number after `_` character: `mirbase_21`
 * column3: type: `ref_miRNA, isomiR`: https://github.com/miRTop/incubator/issues/13  (SO:0002166 ref_miRNA and SO:0002167 isomiR)
 * column4/5: start/end: precursor start/end as indicated by alignment tool
 * column6: score (Optional): It can be the mapping score or any other score the tool wants to assign to the sequence.